Gateshead Millennium Bridge: Regional and cultural significance

-Gateshead Millennium Bridge has retained its status as a significant local landmark and tourist attraction, not only built to develop the local area but establish local pride.
+Gateshead Millennium Bridge has retained its status as a significant local landmark and tourist attraction, not only built to develop the local area but also to establish local pride.
 It is one of several cultural landmarks on Gateshead Quays, including Baltic Centre for Contemporary Art and Sage Gateshead.
 It opens periodically for sightseers and for major events such as The Boat Race of the North and the Cutty Sark Tall Ships' Race.
 The bridge also lights up to mark celebrations or dedications.
 For example, it was lit blue on 4 July 2020 as part of the 'Light it Blue' campaign celebrating the 72nd anniversary of the NHS and its contributions during the COVID-19 pandemic.
 It was also lit green in April 2020 in recognition of social care workers.

 The bridge has been featured in film and on TV including the BBC TV drama 55 Degrees North and the British 2005 film Goal!.
-On 17 July 2005, Spencer Tunick used the bridge in an art installation whereby 1,700 people gathered together nude and were photographed around the Millennium and Tyne Bridges and the Baltic Centre for Contemporary Art.
+On 17 July 2005, Spencer Tunick used the bridge in an art installation: 1,700 people gathered together nude and were photographed around the Millennium and Tyne Bridges and the Baltic Centre for Contemporary Art.
 The bridge was pictured on a first-class stamp in 2000, and a pound coin depicting the bridge was produced by the Royal Mint in 2007.

 Awards

 Gateshead Millennium Bridge has won a total of 25 awards for design and lighting.
 For the construction of the bridge, the architect WilkinsonEyre won the 2002 Royal Institute of British Architects (RIBA) Stirling Prize.
-This was a somewhat controversial decision; although the RIBA judges described the bridge as a "truly heroic piece of engineering and construction", there was debate among the attendees of the awards ceremony as to whether it also counted as architecture, with some citing the fact that it was not a building.
+This was a somewhat controversial decision; although the RIBA judges described the bridge as a "truly heroic piece of engineering and construction", there was debate among the attendees of the awards ceremony as to whether it also counted as architecture, with some claiming that it was not a building.
 However, Jim Eyre of WilkinsonEyre argued that the feat did cross over into the boundary of architecture.
 WilkinsonEyre and Gifford also won the 2003 IStructE Supreme Award.
 The bridge was awarded the British Constructional Steelwork Association's Structural Steel Design Award in 2002.
 In 2005, the bridge received the Outstanding Structure Award from the International Association for Bridge and Structural Engineering.